Last updated on April 17th, 2022 at 10:31 pm

 Norco Fluid HT 2

 This bike is an all-rounder because of its versatile geometry and shape.
-This one’s targeted at those who want to combine leisure, exercise, and light racing.
-Although you have to compromise a bit in comfort and looks, it’s still a great choice for the value.
+This one targets those who want to combine leisure, exercise, and light racing.
+Although you must compromise a bit in comfort and looks, it’s still a great choice for the value.

 Highlight features

 And what sets this apart is the TranzX dropper post.
 This provides convenience and improved maneuverability on uphills and downhills.
-You also have the option to get 26er wheels if you choose size XS for a hardtail bike, making this a good hardtail mountain bike and undoubtedly one of the best hardtail mountain bike in the market.
+You also can get 26er wheels if you choose size XS for a hardtail bike, making this a good hardtail mountain bike and undoubtedly one of the best hardtail mountain bikes on the market.

 Pros